CvGC/dict/README.md

 This is a dictionary project by the CvGC.
 ![CvGC](https://avatars2.githubusercontent.com/u/20906737?v=3&s=200)

 The first phase will consist of reviewing, editing, adjusting and/or clarifying the definitions, notes, and related data of the Lojban root words, also known as *gismu*.
+(Subsequent projects may include doing the same for the cmavo.)

 How to participate: